streamline-partners/CherwellAPI/README.md

 Encrypting the password and client_key
 ======================================

-Only needs to be executed once, or when credentials change All interaction typically takes place the CherwellCredentials Library which can be instantiated as follows:
+Only needs to be executed once, or when credentials change.

+All interaction typically takes place the CherwellCredentials Library which can be instantiated as follows:

 ```python